kushaldas/pym/docs/virtualenv.rst

     (virt1)$ deactivate
     $

-So, now we will install a python module called redis.
+So, now we will install a Python module called redis.

 ::